vonglasow/atoum-documentation/source/en/starting.rst

-Démarrer avec atoum
+Start with atoum
 ###################

 Installation
 ************

-Si vous souhaitez l'utiliser, il vous suffit de télécharger la dernière version.
+If you want to iuse it, simply download the latest version.

-Vous pouvez installer atoum de plusieurs manières :
+You can install atom from several ways:

-* en téléchargeant l'`archive PHAR`_ ;
+* by downloading the `PHAR archive`_ ;
-* à l'aide de `Composer`_ ;
+* with `composer`_;
-* en utilisant un `Script d'installation`_ ;
+* using the `installation script`_;
-* en clonant le dépôt `Github`_ ;
+* by cloning the `Github`_ repository;
-* en utilisant un `plugin symfony 1`_ ;
+* using the `symfony 1 plugin`_;
-* en utilisant un `bundle Symfony 2`_ ;
+* using the `symfony 2 bundle`_;
-* en utilisant un `composant Zend Framework 2`_.
+* using the `Zend Framework 2 component`_.

 .. _archive-phar:

-Archive PHAR
+PHAR archive
 ============

-Une archive PHAR (PHp ARchive) est créée automatiquement à chaque modification d'atoum.
+A PHAR (PHp ARchive) is created automatically on each modification of atoum.

-PHAR est un format d'archive d'application PHP, disponible depuis PHP 5.3.
+PHAR is an archive format for PHP application.
+Availaible since PHP 5.3.

 Installation
 ------------

-Vous pouvez télécharger la dernière version stable d'atoum directement depuis le site officiel : `http://downloads.atoum.org/nightly/mageekguy.atoum.phar <http://downloads.atoum.org/nightly/mageekguy.atoum.phar>`_
+You can download the latest stable version of atoum directly from the official website: `http://downloads.atoum.org/nightly/mageekguy.atoum.phar <http://downloads.atoum.org/nightly/mageekguy.atoum.phar>`_

-Mise à jour
+Update
 -----------

-La mise à jour de l'archive est très simple.
-Il vous suffit de lancer la commande suivante :
+The update of the archive is very simple.
+Just run the following command:

 .. code-block:: shell

    $ php -d phar.readonly=0 mageekguy.atoum.phar --update

 .. note::
-   La mise à jour d'atoum nécessite la modification de l'archive PHAR.
-Or par défaut, la configuration de PHP ne l'autorise pas.
-Voilà pourquoi il faut utiliser la directive ``-d phar.readonly=0``.
+   The update of atoum requires the modification of the PHAR archive.
+However, by default, the configuration of PHP desn't allow it.
+This is why it is mandatory to use the directive ``-d phar.readonly=0``.

-Si une version plus récente existe, elle sera alors téléchargée automatiquement et installée au sein de l'archive :
+If a newer version exists then it will be downloaded automatically and installed in the archive:

 .. code-block:: shell